sofia5/starwars-codetest/README.md

 # Save The Galaxy

-Hello fellow jedi warrior! ⚔️ Master Yoda has assigned with a mission that is critical in order to save the Empire, and the very reality as we know it!
+Hello fellow jedi warrior! ⚔️ Master Yoda has mission for you that is critical in order to save the Empire, and the very reality as we know it!
 In order to do so, it is critical that we get intel on the 20 fattest characters in the galaxy.
 In simpler words, _we need a list of the fattest characters in the star wars universe_.
 Their fatness level will be determined according to their _Body Mass Index_, or bmi for short.
 We believe in you!
 May the force ever